sbonaretti/timeSavers/HowTo_CreatePythonPackage.md

     [to finish]
     ```

 ### Create new package
 - Update version number in `setup.py`
 - Add new files (if any) to `__init__.py`
 - Create the package
   ```
+  #cd to setup.py folder, not in virtual environment
   python3 setup.py sdist bdist_wheel
   ```
   It creates ``dist/*.whl``, which is the executable